 Following eyelid surgery, patients are instructed to use antiseptic eye drops or ointment during the recovery period.
 Patients should keep the head elevated and avoid strenuous activities to allow the eyes time to heal.
 During this time, paper tape supports the skin around the eyes as it becomes accustomed to the new contours.
 The area may also be covered in gauze for the first few days.
 Side effects most frequently experienced by patients include bruising or swelling around the eyes as well as watery or dry eyes.
 Other temporary vision effects may include double vision, blurred vision, or light sensitivity, which should subside within a week.

 Additional Facial Surgery Procedures:

 Dr. John W. Decorato offers plastic and reconstructive surgery to patients across New York & New Jersey including: Staten Island & Brooklyn New York.
 Elizabeth, Newark, Jersey City, Perth Amboy New Jersey.
-Contact Dr. John W. Decorato’s office today to schedule your FREE Eyelid Surgery Consultation!
+Contact Dr. John W. Decorato’s office today to schedule your Eyelid Surgery Consultation!